brunomancuso/ErisTerminal/README.md

 		service.insert(1, "test");
 	}

 In this example we have a service that generates a record in a SQL database, and we monitor every time a record is inserted to the database.
-If one need to insert records to the database before a test case is executed we would solve it in the builders, or we could just prepare the database, in the test case just before creating the service.
-The generation of the module footprint is done in the TEST CASE SCOPE builder "s".
+The generation of the module footprint is done in the builder "s", this builder has TEST CASE SCOPE, and looks something like this:

 	public class DatabaseBuilder implements IBuilder {
 		...